kkrull/node-sandbox/angular-external-login/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Environment Setup

+**Note: You must set up the environment before this app will run.**

+Either edit `src/environments/environment.ts` with the User Pool and App Client settings for your Cognito User Pool, or create your own file in `src/environemnts/environment.<name>.ts` and run with `npm start -- --environment=<name>`.
+An entry will need to be added to `.angular-cli.json`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.